konda-kalyan/HLF-Multi-Host-Docker-Swarm/README.md

 Follow 'HLF_Multi_Node_Network_Setup_Using_Docker_Swarm.docx' document to setup HLF network.

+Refer 'Adding_new_Organization_dynamically.docx" to add new Organization dynamically to existing running network.
+Please note that 'Adding new Org is working fine almost upto 95%.
+There may be small improments/corrections are required'

 IMPORTANT NOTE: This example sets up network on AWS environment.
 If you are using non-AWS envi then you need to remove AWS references in .env file and docker compose files, and then configure cloud/local settings accordingly